I study the international and domestic politics of statebuilding and state capacity. Three main questions animate this research agenda:

 “Taking the State Back Out: Statehood and the Delivery of Collective Goods.”
 2014.
 Governance 27(4): 635-654. (with Gregor Walter-Drop and John Wiesel)

 State-building is a central tenet of many current development efforts.
 This primacy of the state rests on a global normative script that emphasizes the role of the modern state in providing collective goods and services from security to education to health.
 We analyze state performance in six dimensions of service delivery in a cross-sectional sample of more than 150 countries.
 In addition to exploring the explanatory power of statehood, we examine various control variables and also analyze whether external actors affect the delivery of collective goods and services.
 The core finding of this article is that there is remarkably little evidence of a consistent relationship between statehood and service delivery.
 This result casts doubt on the conventional wisdom about the centrality of the state for the provision collective goods and services, and suggests that other factors may explain the observed variation.

-“Third Party Policymakers and the Limits of the Influence of Indicators” (with Aila M. Matanock).
+“Third Party Policymakers and the Limits of the Influence of Indicators.”
+2020.
 In The Power of Performance Indicators, eds.
 Judith Kelley and Beth Simmons.
-Under contract at Cambridge University Press.
+New York: Cambridge University Press (with Aila M. Matanock).